LArSoft/larsoft.github.io/wiki/UpdatingToNewRelease.md

 2.  type “unsetup\_all” and reestablish your basic working environment
 3. If at all possible, simply logout and start from a fresh login

-Using a new release with your existing source code directory(#Using-a-new-release-with-your-existing-source-code-directory)
+Using a new release with your existing source code directory
 ------------------------------------------------------------------------------------------------------------------------------

 When a new LArSoft release is available and you want to develop against the new LArSoft release